manuvarkey/GEstimator/README.md

 # GEstimator

-GEstimator is a simple civil estimation software written in Python and GTK+.
-GEstimator can prepare estimates along with rate analysis and supports multiple databases.
+GEstimator is a civil estimation software for preparing cost estimates of civil/electrical works along with detailed rate analysis.
+It supports multiple user databases and comes bundled with **DSR 2016 (Civil)** and **DSR 2016 (E&M)**.

+The program is organised in two tabs - Schedule Items and Resource Items.
+Schedule Items implements an interface to input the estimate schedule/import the schedule from a .xlsx file.
+On editing (`Edit`) any schedule item an Analysis View is displayed allowing edit of the rate analysis.
+Resource Items allows input/manipulation of the resources like material, labour and tools/plants upon which the rate analysis will be framed.

+The estimates can be rendered into a .xlsx document from `Menu->Export...`.
+The exported sheet includes - the schedule of rates for the work, schedule of resources, resource usage for the work and analysis of rates for various items of work.

 ## Installation

-Source files can be downloaded from the website [GitHub](https://github.com/manuvarkey/GEstimator)

-Binary files can be downloaded from the website [GEstimator](https://manuiisc.blogspot.in/p/blog-page_28.html)
+Latest source code and binaries for GEstimator can be downloaded from this page under `Releases`.

+### Source installation

+Application can be installed using `python setup.py install`.
+It has been tested with Python 3.4 and Gtk 3.18, and has the following extra dependencies.

 ## Dependencies: